 How to Grow and Care

 African Violets will thrive in bright, warm, and humid conditions.
 Keep water from touching their leaves, or it will leave brown spots.
 Remove dead flowers and leaves as soon as you see them to encourage a healthier plant.
-Regularly check the soil and plant to make sure there is no accumulation of dead leaves.
+Regularly check the soil and plant to ensure there is no accumulation of dead leaves.
 This will encourage rot.
-Growing these houseplants is really a matter of balance; you have to make sure that the different factors that go into their cultivation all are weighted against each other.
-They should be kept in moist enough conditions that they don't dry out, yet still exposed to a fresh breeze to avoid letting them get too stuffy, and exposed to sunlight without damaging their leaf tips.
+Growing these houseplants is really a matter of balance; you have to ensure that the different factors that go into their cultivation are all weighted against each other.
+They should be kept in moist enough conditions that they don't dry out yet still exposed to a fresh breeze to avoid letting them get too stuffy and exposed to sunlight without damaging their leaf tips.
 Don't be discouraged if your African Violets suffer some damage — it's all part of the process.